 If the receptionists pick up the phone and hear the main concern is floaters or flashes, they will try to squeeze in the appointment within 24 hours.
 Expect the pupils to be dilated during your eye exam, so the eye doctor can get a really good look at the peripheral retina to diagnose or rule out a retinal tear or other serious condition, as opposed to a non-vision-threatening condition such as uncomplicated posterior vitreous detachment (quite common) or ocular migraine.

-Please contact Mississauga Vision Centre in Mississauga at 888-658-5141 with any further questions, or to schedule an eye doctor's appointment.
+Please contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton at 888-658-5141 with any further questions, or to schedule an eye doctor's appointment.